wunused/divergent-representations-artifacts/README.md

 be a divergent representation, and Docker containers to reproduce our builds of the software that we scanned.
-For each software project that we scanned, we built multiple versions of the project: one for each optimization level (O0 - O3) and each compiler used (GCC and Clang) for six total builds of each project.
+For each software project that we scanned, we built multiple versions of the project: one for each optimization level (O0 - O3) and each compiler used (GCC and Clang) for eight total builds of each project.
 We also provide pre-compiled binaries, in the event that you do not wish to reproduce our builds from scratch.